 The report first (in Sections 2 and 3) sets the scene by synthesising the salient points from the published literature and then summarising the policy background that influences international trade flows.
 In Section 4, the original information gathering elements of this project are reported, namely a summary of the key findings from the UNECE Piraeus conference and the implementation of the questionnaire survey of port authorities.
-Section 5 presents the key trends and projections for container and ferry traffic in the UNECE.
-Section 6 explores in detail the key issues and challenges facing hinterland connections to seaports, with a particular focus on the landlocked emerging economies in central Asia.
+Section 5 presents the key trends and projections for container and ferry traffic in the UNECE region.
+Section 6 explores in detail the key issues and challenges facing hinterland connections to seaports, with a particular focus on the landlocked emerging economies in Central Asia.
 In Section 7, examples of 'good practice' for port hinterland flows are identified.
-Section 8 presents a structured assessment and discusses what the next steps should be, incorporating a series of policy recommendations for UNECE which are aimed at improving the efficiency and sustainability of hinterland connections to seaports.
-Finally, Section 9 presents a concise set of conclusions.
+Section 8 summarises the findings from the study and, finally, Section 9 presents a series of recommendations aimed at improving the efficiency and sustainability of hinterland connections to seaports.

-Section of report Study objectives 2 3 4 5 6 7 8 9 To determine key issues in existing literature relating to performance of seaports and their hinterland connections • • 0 0 To assess key trends in the container and ferry markets in the UNECE region, including port hinterland flows 0 • 0 To identify good practice in achieving efficient and sustainable hinterland goods movements 0 0 • To consider ways in which the specific problems faced by landlocked emerging economies can be overcome • 0 0 To recommend ways in which the connectivity of seaports and their hinterlands can be improved • •
+Section of report Study objectives 2 3 4 5 6 7 8 9 To determine key issues in existing literature relating to performance of seaports and their hinterland connections • • 0 0 • To assess key trends in the container and ferry markets in the UNECE region, including port hinterland flows 0 • 0 • To identify good practice in achieving efficient and sustainable hinterland goods movements 0 0 • • To consider ways in which the specific problems faced by landlocked emerging economies can be overcome • 0 • To recommend ways in which the connectivity of seaports and their hinterlands can be improved •